Phillip Martin III: P.K.O.

 Martin and fellow PKO member "Magic" Mark recorded a diss towards DJ Quik entitled San Antonio Ain't Shit Like Compton in response to Jus Lyke Compton, a track on which DJ Quik compared San Antonio to Compton.
 The track San Antonio Ain't Shit Like Compton appeared on 1994's Tha Good, Tha Bad, Tha Mafia.

 PKO declined recording deals with major labels and remained an independent label.
 Throughout the 1990s PKO released their own albums as well as those of other artists on their label, Youngsta Records.
-Martin later went solo, and his debut album, Nino, sold 100,027 units and hit #84 on the Billboard Rap Charts.
+Martin later went solo, and his debut album, Nino, sold 100,027 units and hit No. 84 on the Billboard Rap Charts.

 PKO is most remembered as the Southern/Texas group equivalent to NWA.

 Big Ballin' Records

 In 2008 Martin co-wrote two books with real estate agent Mechelle Bower: Faith and Finance and 10 Easy Steps in Creating Success and Wealth as a Real Estate Agent.
 Martin and Bower collaborated again on the creation of "Born2flyy Ent", based in Atlanta, Georgia.
 Born2flyy Ent specializes in pop and rhythm and blues artists.
 One of their former clients is Mika Means of the Universal Motown record label.